Through Sickness & Through Health

 A fateful encounter - Janice and Jaymz met Edwin Reese, a respected photographer and entrepreneur who quickly became a close friend and client.
 Edwin believed in the potential of Silk Barbers, and offered his marketing expertise.
 With Edwin's guidance and the couple's focus on high quality service, the SILK community grew beyond their expectations.
-Soon the team was able to move their shop from a spare bedroom in Caulfield South to their living room in St Kilda East, in a new apartment that provided greater exposure.
+Soon the team was able to move their shop from a spare bedroom in Caulfield South to their living room in St Kilda East, a ground floor apartment that provided greater street exposure.

 "Progress, not perfection" is what Jaymz always says.

 Updated barbershop in the lounge room in St Kilda East, designed by Janice.

 The Importance of Community

 Seeing her teary-eyed as he stepped out gleaming in his graduation gown, that night marked the first time Jaymz had ever completed a course.
 It was an emotional night with deep reflection of the hurdles and accumulated achievements.

 Having a glossy barbershop setup at home could not outshine the truth.
 The barbershop was to run at a great loss if Jaymz were to continue cutting alone.
 Hindered by his partial impairment, the shop was limited to serve only a small handful of clients per week.
 In attempt to save the future of the business, Janice browsed tirelessly for an affordable commercial lease.
 Silk Barbers had earned a supportive community, but it was time to build a family.

 The search led them to a beautiful heritage building in Malvern.
 The small corner shop was once rundown and neglected, and the landlord had recently restored its potential with love and kindness.
 Jaymz could not help but see the metaphorical significance - It was the perfect new home for Silk Barbers.